Kurento/kurento/source/tutorials.rst

    Java </tutorials/java/tutorial-one2many>
    Node.js </tutorials/node/tutorial-one2many>

-WebRTC one-to-one video call
+WebRTC One-To-One video call
 ============================

-This web application is a videophone (call one to one) based on `WebRTC`:term:.
+This web application is a videophone (call one to one) based on :term:`WebRTC`.

 .. toctree::
    :maxdepth: 1